deckerweb/shortcode-item-updated/README.md

 Very useful to output the updated date of a custom post type item on a regular page, within a widget or anywhere else... :-)

 *Backstory:* I needed something like that for a client project to display the last updated date/time of a download post type on a regular content page.
 Since I knew, I would need the same functionality for an other existing site and maybe in future too, I just build it into a "general plugin" rather than a simple code snippet...!
-There were no existing plugins/solutions out there (at least I didn't found them yet...) that fitted my needs so I had to build it myself...
+There were no existing plugins/ solutions out there (at least I didn't found them yet...) that fitted my needs so I had to build it myself ...

 ---